HazelnutParadise/insyra/README.md

 > Jump to [Installation](#installation) or [Quick Example](#quick-example) if you are familiar with Go.

 1. Download and install Golang from [here](https://golang.org/dl/).
 2. Set up your editor, we recommend using [VSCode](https://code.visualstudio.com/).
+Or even lighter weight, [Idensyra](https://github.com/HazelnutParadise/idensyra).
 3. Open or create a folder for your project, and open it in the editor.

 4. Create a new project by running the following command: